-It takes the equivalent in education of a doctorate degree to be that capable, I promise you, requiring either amazing people who have developed these skills from childhood, OR it will take information systems and equipment far beyond what we have available today, probably both.
-Yet this is the amount of knowledge we truly need available to shepherds to care for an integrated wildland landscape.
+It will take the equivalent in education of a doctorate degree to be that capable, requiring either amazing people who have developed these skills from childhood, OR it will take information systems and equipment far beyond what we have available today, probably both.
+Yet this is the amount of knowledge we truly need available to animal managers to care for an integrated wildland landscape.